stackbuilders/tutorials/tutorials/haskell/gui-application/tutorial.md

 purpose to give you a way to disconnect a signal handler if you ever need it.
 You can use the `disconnect` from `System.Glib.Signals` to do that.

-Every signal dictates type that `callback` function should have.
-The following options are most frequent:
+Every signal dictates type that `callback` function will have.
+The following cases are most frequent:

 * Just `IO ()`, no information is given to the handler it is not expected to return anything.
 Example of such signal is `showSignal`.

 * Handlers that are given arguments: `a -> IO Bool`.
-Example of such signal is `focus` whose handlers have type `DirectionType -> IO Bool`.
+Example of such signal is `focus` whose handlers have the type `DirectionType -> IO Bool`.
   Another interesting thing here is returned value of the type `Bool`.
 This is a convention in GTK+ allowing to disable default handling of some signals.
 If we return `True`, default handling will be disabled, while `False` will keep it active executing our handler *and* default handler as well.

 There is one more way to get some information from within signal's handler.
 Some signals dictate that handler should live in special monad called